 - 1. Differentiate between treatment strategies for primary nephrotic syndrome. - 2.
 Develop a plan for managing the long-term complications of nephrotic syndrome. - 3.
-Identify the different grades of hydronephrosis and for which grades treatment is indicated. - 4.
+Identify the different grades of hydronephrosis and the grades for which treatment is indicated. - 4.
 Determine which alkalizing agent may be appropriate for a given subset of renal tubular acidosis. - 5.
-Identify acute kidney injury (AKI) in infants and children, and know which AKI criteria are correctly applied to neonates versus children. - 6.
-Explain to caregivers the management of comorbidities commonly found in children with chronic kidney disease. - 7.
-Propose empiric therapy and therapy modifications based on culture results for a child with a peritoneal dialysis catheter infection. - 8.
-Summarize the differences between atypical and typical hemolytic uremic syndrome, and explain the different treatment approaches to each. - 9.
+Identify acute kidney injury (AKI) in infants and children and know which AKI criteria are correctly applied to neonates versus children. - 6.
+Explain to caregivers the management of common comorbidities in children with chronic kidney disease. - 7.
+Propose empiric therapy and therapy modifications in accordance with culture results for a child with a peritoneal dialysis catheter infection. - 8.
+Summarize the differences between atypical and typical hemolytic uremic syndrome and explain the different treatment approaches to each. - 9.
 Detect medications that may contribute to tubulointerstitial nephritis in children.